 Marimurtra is less than one kilometer away from the center, but there’s a steep uphill road to tackle.

 How to get there: Walking, taxi or tourist bus/train from Catalonia Square that costs about 5 euros one way and 10 euros with return.

 For the best views over Blanes, go to the hill with Sant Joan castle.
 On a clear day, from the top of the wall at 173 meters, you can see all the way to Montjuic hill in Barcelona city.
 The first references of the fortification, which was built against the pirate attacks, date back to the year 1002.
 Nowadays, the “castle” is basically a watchtower, and the main attraction there is the magnificent 360° panorama view.

 The image on the top of this page was taken from Castell de Sant Joan.
-The first image in the gallery was taken from the road leading there.

-Beaches - Blanes
+Beaches in Blanes